by Evan Spring

 By the mid-19th century South Worthington was a distinct “mill hamlet,” with at least a dozen homes and various industries clustered around the local power supply: a rapid elevation drop in the Little River.
 The photographs of South Worthington below date largely from 1907 to 1913, a “golden age” of postcard writing and collecting triggered by advances in printing technology and distribution.
 In 1908 more than 677 million postcards were mailed in the United States.

-The postcard below, facing west, shows the northern stretch of South Worthington along what is now Conwell Road.
+The postcard below, facing west from a similar vantage point, shows the northern stretch of South Worthington along what is now Conwell Road.
 Of the three buildings on the right side of the photograph, the leftmost one is the birthplace of Worthington’s most famous son, Russell H. Conwell (1843–1925).
 The house obscured by trees in the lower-left corner, now 10 Conwell Road, probably also belonged to Conwell at this stage.

 The photograph above was taken from the tower below, whose function is a mystery.
 Was it just a viewing platform?
 A fire tower?
 Is that an empty flagpole projecting from the top, or a beacon or antenna for radio signals?
 Let us know your theory.
 The sign below the platform reads “EAGLE’S NEST.”